unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 ## Let's test the Kubernetes autoscaling

 Now, we have to simulate a huge workload
-  - for doing that we can use a Pod that continuously sends requests to the web server
+  - to do that, we can use a Pod that continuously sends requests to the web server
-  - `kubectl run` allows to create a Pod on-the-fly
+  - `kubectl run` lets you create a Pod on the fly

 <div class="custom">